tamari92/kf2-tournament/guidelines.md

 To win the tournament, the team that advanced from the **Winners Finals** only needs to win a single two-game series.

-Meanwhile, the team that advanced from the **Losers Finals** must win two two-game series in a row to win the tournament.
+Meanwhile, the team that advanced from the **Losers Finals** must win two two-game series (achieve a higher total score) in a row to win the tournament.
+The first win achieved by the lower seed results in a "bracket reset", which resets all scores to 0 for the next two-game series.
+If the lower seed team wins again, they become the tournament champion.

 ### 3.3 - Map Pool
 This list is subject to change at any time and does not necessarily represent the exact order the maps will be played.